Ep. 105: “Careers in Science” Featuring Dr. Kiki Sanford

 Direct Differentiation into Blood Brain Barrier Cells – This article reports that researchers from the University of Wisconsin–Madison detail a defined, step-by-step process to make a more exact mimic of the human blood-brain barrier in the laboratory dish.

-Space Station to Host Stem Cells for Cardiac Research – According to this article, researchers at Emory University School of Medicine and Children’s Healthcare of Atlanta have been using space-simulation machines to enhance the ability of pluripotent stem cells to turn into cardiac muscle cells but now they – or the cells they’ve carefully cultured, will get the chance to try the real thing on the International Space Station.
+Space Station to Host Stem Cells for Cardiac Research – Researchers at Emory University School of Medicine and Children’s Healthcare of Atlanta have been using space-simulation machines to enhance the ability of pluripotent stem cells to turn into cardiac muscle cells but now they – or the cells they’ve carefully cultured, will get the chance to try the real thing on the International Space Station.

-Using VEGF To Increase Survival of Stem Cells – This article shows an experimental approach to improve therapeutic efficacy of proangiogenic cells for the treatment of ischemic diseases.
+Using VEGF to Increase Survival of Stem Cells – The authors show an experimental approach to improve therapeutic efficacy of proangiogenic cells for the treatment of ischemic diseases.